HQ-Wang/Triceratops/README.md

 # Triceratops
-I'd like to design and bulid up a 3D printer which is based on Kossel mini.
+I'd like to design and bulid up a new 3D printer which is based on Kossel mini.